nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 comments: false
 ---

 Over the past month, I had the opportunity to talk about data science (DS) with people from many different walks of life.
 They ranged from developers, senior technical leaders, recent graduates, mid-career switchers to aspiring data scientists.
 While I think it is acceptable to have a broad definition of data science, it is still necessary to establish some key concepts central to this field of study.
 This post will try to talk about what it means to be a data scientist (in my opinion).
-I will also write about how you can get started.
-I will write this post with the following intents.
+I will also write about how you can get started (*I can't cover the whole topic in one post.
+I will be highlight more obvious ones*).
+This post will have the following intents.

 ## 1. Intents
 1. Some common misconceptions of DS.